Cbyernus/SteamVR/Creating-a-Skeletal-Input-Driver.md

 // rest of the input from your device vr::IVRDriverInput* pDriverInput = ...;

+// The object you made to contain the properties of your device vr::PropertyContainerHandle_t ulPropertyContainer = ...;

 // Get the number of bones from the spec of the skeleton you plan to use const uint32_t nBoneCount = 31;